cs6110/2019sp-web/src/syllabus.md

 Final grades will be assigned with these proportions:

-* Problem sets: 35%
+* Assignments: 35%
 * Preliminary exam: 30%
 * Final exam: 30%
 * Participation: 5%

 There is no algorithm for "curving" grades or any predetermined cutoffs, so we won't be able to answer questions about letter-grade projections.

-## Problem Sets
+## Assignments

-Problem sets are due on Wednesdays at 11:59 PM.
+Assignments are due on Wednesdays at 11:59 PM.
 See the [course schedule][schedule].
-You can work on problem sets with a partner; you'll turn in one completed assignment together.
+You can work on assignments with a partner; you'll turn in one completed assignment together.

 [schedule]: {{ relative "/schedule.html" }}